 It is also planned to ask local schools, churches, associations, societies, clubs and groups to link into the site, so we have an ‘all in one place’ view of village life.
 In future years, our children and grandchildren will be able to view what has been accumulated, either out of their own interest, or for history projects they are researching.
 We hope to extend the added benefit of Keith’s site which has been to link relatives and friends who have left Rossington, or simply have lost touch and record those links in some ways.

-The group meets once a fortnight and, gradually over 6 months, we have established the content and the vision for the site.
+The group meets once a fortnight and, gradually over the months, we have established the content and the vision for the site.
 Others have helped along the way, and gratitude is offered to them for their contributions.
 We now look to you as the people viewing the pages to help us grow the website and make it the best community treasure chest we can.
 If you are not good at writing, we can take notes from you or make a recording, so please contact us.
 Your details will be needed on the contact page if you get in touch that way, but will not be given to any other organisation, and of course, you can use Facebook to talk to us.

 Who are we?